Cordless Phone Rating Sources

 by Contributors to Staples.com

-Our AssessmentStaples.com sells a good variety of cordless phones, and some of the best-rated phones have accumulated hundreds of customer ratings.
+Our AssessmentStaples.com sells a good variety of cordless phones, and some of the best-rated phones have accumulated enough reviews for the feedback posted to be meaningful.
 Reviews here tend to be short, but each one includes a list of pros and cons.
-Several Panasonic cordless phones do very well here, as do some phones that carry the AT&T brand.
+Several VTech cordless phones do very well here, as do some phones that carry the AT&T brand.

 by Contributors to Walmart.com